ML-Bioinfo-CEITEC/ENNGene/README.md

 Results are exported to the 'prediction' subfolder in the selected `output folder`.
 Information about the input sequences are preserved in the result file (e.g. fasta header or coordinates from a bed file), while there are multiple columns with the results appended.
 First, there is one column per each klass showing predicted probability of the sequence belonging to the given class.
-Last column shows highest scoring class (do not confuse with predicted class - that is based on the user's choice of the threshold for each class).
+Last result column shows the highest scoring class (do not confuse with predicted class - that is based on the user's choice of the threshold for each class).

 <!--
 ### Development